HossamSaberX/LoopSpot/README.md

 ## Notes

-- This is a proof-of-concept application
 - Loop accuracy may vary depending on network conditions
 - You must have an active Spotify playback session on any device
 - The HTTP server uses port 8888 for the OAuth callback
+- **Spotify Premium is required** for the seeking functionality to work properly

 ## Releases & Executable Builds